 How do you make a journey along the Franklin even better?
 Join the "talking history book" and conservation pioneer Geoff Law.
-For the past few years, Geoff has led a Franklin River rafting expedition with Tasmanian Expeditions.
+For many years, Geoff has led a Franklin River rafting expedition with Tasmanian Expeditions.
 We sat down with Geoff to find out why:

 "When I first rafter the Franklin in 1981, it was because I’d been caught up in the excitement and urgency of the campaign to save the river.
 I had no whitewater experience of any sort.
 My companions were two strangers met via a notice board at the office of the Tasmanian Wilderness Society.
 My second-hand raft popped a seam early on, and my inexpert repairs meant it leaked, sagged, bubbled and farted all the way through the most fearsome rapids of the river.
 Of the trip’s fourteen days, it rained heavily on 11 of them.
 I capsized regularly, learning the basics of river-rafting the hard way, frequently experiencing mental paralysis in the middle of a rapid.
 The trip dissolved in acrimony when two of us abandoned the third member at the last big rapid.
 Yet it was the river that left the most indelible impression.
 It was the wildest and most enchanting place I’d ever been.
 Following the Franklin down through its gorges, irrespective of the obstacles, required a level of engagement I’d never committed to before.